 Don’t forget to put all your gardening tools away and lock any storage sheds as well.
 Many tools – such as shovels, hoes and axes, can make it very easy for an opportunistic thief to enter your home.

-2/ Check the mail and rubbish
+2/ Check the Mail and Rubbish

-Nothing says a home is empty like an overflowing mailbox.
-Organise with a neighbour, family or friends for someone to come by and collect your mail frequently.
-The same applies on bin collection days.
 A house with no bins out is a strong indicator that you are away.
 In the same way, bins left on the street when all others have been taken in, is another big flag to a thief.

 Getting your bins taken out and back in creates the illusion someone is home.

-3/ Give your home a pulse
+3/ Give Your Home a Pulse

 Leave a set of keys with a trusted neighbour, friend or family member and have them go inside your home, turn on lights and even put a dog dish outside your front door.